ucsb-cs156/w22/_lectures/lect02.md

 # How will grading work in this class?

-Your grade will be made up of activities from the following categories:
+The syllabus is not yet updated (hope to have that by Thursday), but here's a breakdown of how your grade will be made up of activities from the following categories:

 * Participation Grades (10%) - Each participation grade will be out of 100 points.
 The grade for 10/01 is an example of this category.